socadk/design-practice-repository/introduction.md

 There is an [introductory blog post](https://medium.com/olzzio/design-practice-repository-dpr-ed5e9d0e91cd).
 And the [quick start tutorial](tutorials/DPR-Tutorial0.md) takes you through the repository structure in a small sample scenario.
 The deeper [API design tutorial](tutorials/DPR-Tutorial1.md) (in draft state) is a good starting point if you like to learn by example (and are willing to invest a little more time). <!-- Not there yet: [examples](./examples) -->

-We also provide some [background information](./background-information) on methods and practices, including a [bibliography](/./background-information/literature.md).
+We also provide a [bibliography](./background-information/literature.md).

 ### *Status*